 The project site is not within 15,000 feet of a military airport or 2,500 feet of a civilian airport.
-The nearest airport RPZ/CZ is approximately 23,566 feet away.
 The project is in compliance with Airport Hazards requirements.

-PR-SBF-00906-E Airports(1).pdf
+PR-SBF-01574-E Airports.pdf

 Coastal Barrier Resources

 General requirements Legislation Regulation HUD financial assistance may not be Coastal Barrier Resources Act used for most activities in units of the (CBRA) of 1982, as amended by Coastal Barrier Resources System the Coastal Barrier Improvement (CBRS).
 See 16 USC 3504 for limitations Act of 1990 (16 USC 3501) on federal expenditures affecting the CBRS.